Stop Blaming the Handoff — Your Delivery Model Is Broken

 The handoff problem exists everywhere.

-But Financial Services adds extra gravitas.
+Financial Services adds gravity.

-In Financial Services, delivery work usually has to pass through a dense operating environment:
+Delivery work usually has to pass through a dense operating environment:

-• legacy systems
+- legacy systems

-• shared test environments
+- shared test environments

-• regulatory expectations
+- regulatory expectations

-• downstream operational impacts
+- downstream operational impacts

-• third-party integrations
+- third-party integrations

-• data controls
+- data controls

-• release windows
+- release windows

-• audit evidence requirements
+- audit evidence requirements

-• executive governance
+- executive governance

-• production stability expectations
+- production stability expectations

-Visual: dense regulated financial services delivery environment with legacy systems, audit evidence, data controls, shared environments, and release governance orbiting the delivery flow.
 Financial Services does not add one constraint.
 It adds a gravitational field.

 That matters.

-Because when evidence matters, traceability matters.
+When evidence matters, traceability matters.

-And when traceability matters, handoff design matters.
+When traceability matters, handoff design matters.

-If the delivery system cannot preserve the relationship between intent, code, tests, defects, approvals, and release decisions, then every handoff becomes a potential risk super-spreader event.
+If the delivery system cannot preserve the relationship between intent, code, tests, defects, approvals, and release decisions, every handoff becomes a potential risk super-spreader event.

 The Myth of “Throwing It Over the Wall”